-- 1st working the employee must contact the nominated person(s)/the school office/other contact approved by the school by am at the latest, to enable alternative staffing arrangements to be put in place.
-The school will need to ensure that there are adequate arrangements in place for contact to be made.
-Only in exceptional circumstances is it appropriate for someone other than the employee to contact the school to report a sickness absence. - the employee must give brief details of the reason for absence, the date the absence commenced, the likely duration of the absence, whether it is related to an accident or injury at work and whether any medical attention has been sought.
-This information should be recorded by the nominated person and inputted onto the online absence recording system. - After 3 days if the absence continues, the employee must make further contact with the nominated person regarding their absence giving, if possible, an indication of likely return date and information relating to any medical advice that has been obtained.
+- 1st working the employee must contact the nominated person /other contact approved by the service by a specific time as appropriate to that particular service to enable alternative staffing arrangements to be put in place.
+The service will need to ensure that there are adequate arrangements in place for contact to be made.
+Only in exceptional circumstances is it appropriate for someone other than the employee to contact the service to report a sickness absence. - the employee must give brief details of the reason for absence, the date the absence commenced, the likely duration of the absence, whether it is related to an accident or injury at work and whether any medical attention has been sought.
+This information should be recorded by the nominated person and inputted onto the on-line absence recording system. - After 3 days if the absence continues, the employee must make further contact with the nominated person regarding their absence giving, if possible, an indication of likely return date and information relating to any medical advice that has been obtained. - NOTE For all absences beyond three calendar days (including weekends), the employee must complete a Self Certification Form upon their return to work. - After 7 a medical certificate must be forwarded to the nominated person, calendar who will ensure it is forwarded to the relevant admin team.